liatrio/terraform-azure-github-runner/README.md

 - GitHub App for Organization (owner access)
 - Azure
   - Subscription
+    - *Note: Subscription quota for "Total Regional Low-priority vCPUs" should be increased to allow multiple spot instances*
   - Resource Group
   - Subnet with internet access
   - KeyVault for GitHub App Credential